fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 # Device Considerations

-This draft targets devices that have a boot loader that run in less threat 100K bytes of flash and less than 32K bytes of RAM.
+This draft targets devices that have a boot loader that run in less than 100K bytes of flash and less than 32K bytes of RAM.

-There are certain types of devices that delete the firmware image except for the boot-loader before proceeding with the upgrade.
+There are certain types of devices that delete the firmware image, except for the boot-loader, before proceeding with the upgrade.
-Alternatively, the scenarios where the devices are large enough to completely downloade a new firmware image before updating, the solution should be naturally applicable.
+Alternatively, many devices have sufficient storage to completely downloade a new firmware image before updating.
+This solution should be naturally applicable to both.

 # Solution Overview